hdmquan/personal_website/src/content/project/first-place-in-mlai-aus-green-battery-hack.md

 ---
-title: First place in MLAI Aus Green Battery Hack
+title: MLAI Aus Green Battery Hack Submission
 url: green-battery-hack
 description: The MLAI Green Battery Hack is a beginner friendly AI hackathon to support Australia's journey to carbon net zero.
 Your AI model will control a